vrishankp/HistoricAR/README.md

 - Augmented Reality Experience
 - Voiceover to explain more about the location
 - Video that plays over the historical site to help you learn about it
-- Button to play and pause the audio or video
+- Playing and pausing the audio or video
 - Audio that fades in and out
 - Face tracking and filters
 - Ability to flip cameras